appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Instead of using page numbers and sizes, cursor-based pagination uses a cursor, which is a unique identifier that points to a specific item in the dataset.

-You can use cursor-based pagination by setting up queries that use cursors to fetch data.
-The widget's `previousPageVisited` and `nextPageVisited` reference properties keep track of which pages have been visited, and you can utilize them along with your queries.
-For instance, to add cursor-based pagination in a user's database, you can use this query:
+To implement cursor-based pagination in a `user's` database, use the widget's `previousPageVisited` and `nextPageVisited` reference properties to track visited pages.

 1. Enable the **Server-side pagination** property in the table.
 2. Create a query, and configure pagination in the query using the pagination method.